EmreDenizz/Android-Pizza-App-Firebase/README.md

 ## Screenshots<a name="screenshots"></a>
 ![Frame 2](https://github.com/EmreDenizz/Android-Pizza-App-Firebase/assets/66807339/f9f4045b-e5a1-495c-b5cf-424c682b31e9)

 ## Contributing<a name="contributing"></a>

 Feel free to contribute to the project by submitting bug reports, feature requests, or pull requests.
 Follow the [contributing guidelines](CONTRIBUTING.md) for more details.

-## License<a name="license"></a>

-This project is licensed under the [MIT License](LICENSE).

-Thank you for using the Android Pizza App!
-If you have any questions or concerns, feel free to reach out to the project maintainers.